Employment law counseling, strategic advice and representation to individuals and businesses across Massachusetts. Currently operating virtually.

 You're leaving the company, have been given a proposed severance agreement, and want to have an employment lawyer review it with you.

 You've just been fired, have not been paid everything owed to you, and believe your termination might have been unfair.

 You need family or medical leave, or a type of reasonable accommodation, and need advice on your next steps.

 You've been placed on a Performance Improvement Plan, see the writing on the wall, and wonder if there are steps you should be taking to protect yourself.

-And contact Doorways for a consultation about your circumstances.
+Read about me below, see what past clients have said, and contact Doorways for a consultation about your circumstances.

-KATE J. FITZPATRICK, Esq.
+KATE J. FITZPATRICK

-Please do not include any information that you may regard as confidential until a formal attorney-client relationship has been established between you and Doorways.
+Thank you for your interest in Doorways Employment Law.
+Please do not include any information you regard as confidential until a formal attorney-client relationship has been established.
 Filling out this form alone does not establish an attorney-client relationship, as the formation of an attorney-client relationship requires the consideration of many factors, including possible conflicts of interest.